junleanarddelapena410-max/Junjun/README.md

-# Hello I'm Jun Leanard Dela Peña
+# Hello I'm Jun Leanard Dela Peña 2nd year Student my motto is "Keep learning until that L is silent"

 # 🧒 About me

 • 📌 BSIT Student at Laguna State Polytechnic University

-• 🧠 Currently learning Python, Flask, SQL
+• 🧠 Currently learning Python

 • ✨ Goal: The goal I have right now is to learn programming